KvalitetsIT/monitoring101/04-configuring-prometheus/README.md

 promhttp_metric_handler_requests_total:5xx 0
 ```

-First, we need to create a recording_rules.yml file, which will tell Prometheus what metrics we want to group together and how.
-In this file we define a group for our default metric that we wish to configure and specify each of the new metrics we wish to create like so:
+Firstly, we need to create a recording_rules.yml file, which will inform Prometheus what metrics to group together and how.
+In this file we define a group for the default metric we wish to configure and specify each of the new metrics we wish to create:

 ```
 groups: